The problems with self-publishing on Amazon

 Amazon has long been hailed as the saviour for self-publishing authors, providing access to not only a huge marketplace to sell books but also to a complete range of publishing, printing and logistics services.
-It was only we delved into the 'economics' of it all that it felt more akin to daylight robbery ...
-As we worked through the plans for launching our first book, Willow the Wonderer, it became obvious to us that ignoring the conventional wisdom on the internet was they way to go.
+It was only when we delved into the 'economics' of it all that it felt more akin to daylight robbery ...
+As we worked through the plans for launching our first book, Willow the Wonderer, it became obvious to us that ignoring the conventional wisdom on the internet was the way to go.
 Here's why we didn't self-publish and won't sell on Amazon.

 There is no such thing as a silver bullet

 There are thousands of articles and blogs on the internet hailing Amazon as the saviour for self-publishing authors.
-Amazon seems to have thought of everything we need - a platform for producing and distributing ebook, another for paperbacks, print-on-demand services (for paperbacks), warehousing if need be and shipping and all the logistics around that.
+Amazon seems to have thought of everything we need - a platform for producing and distributing eBooks, another for paperbacks, print-on-demand services (for paperbacks), warehousing if need be and shipping and all the logistics around that.

 All writers have to do is produce their work.
 Sounds like a dream right?

-The problem starts with Amazon's very crowded book shelf
+The problem starts with Amazon's very crowded bookshelf

 Did you know that Amazon has 33 million book titles on sale — 33 million!